DECA

 DECA Test Specifications

 DECA currently uses seven different exams for its competitive events.
 Please keep in mind that each state makes independent decisions regarding specific uses of each exam.
-New comprehensive, multiple-choice exams are developed each year and are based on the most recent update of the National Standards.
+New comprehensive, multiple-choice exams are developed each year and are based on the most recent update of MBA Research’s National Standards.

 MBA Research does not provide the role plays that DECA uses.
 Questions regarding these aspects of the competitive events should be directed to state advisors.
-For online testing, contact MBA Research.
-To order paper/pencil exams, contact National DECA.
+To order digital versions of the exams, contact National DECA.
+For online testing through WebXam, contact MBA Research.

 Visit this page for the complete document of DECA Test Specifications and general information.